 So, what happens once you look at those heat presses that cost over the $200 barrier to purchase?
 You probably expect this to give you access to more professional machines and maybe a greater range of accessories.

 This is certainly true to a point.
-The most expensive heat presses are typically highly versatile and often come with more accessories.
+The most expensive and best heat presses are typically highly versatile and often come with more accessories.
 However, more important is the fact that they tend to be better built.

 A study, easy to use heat press is a pleasure to use.
 By paying a little bit more you should get a model that is simpler to operate and will probably last you for longer as well.
 You can work one of these machines with confidence, time after time.